SimingSiming/week5_project/README.md

 Social expectation with Neural Network Regression.

-This is something I made in javascript because of the pressure coming from social expectation. \n
+This is something I made in javascript because of the pressure coming from social expectation.

-Once you run the code in p5.js, it will create a user interacted interface that allows you to play there. \n
+Once you run the code in p5.js, it will create a user interacted interface that allows you to play there.

 # Instruction
 step1.
 Create humans by clicking your mouse on the screen.